 3. Limited coverage of files that a sandbox can analyze

-So it’s pretty clear that sandboxes have limitations, but that is not where this story ends.
-ReversingLabs' next-generation binary analysis is your secret weapon to defend against advanced malware threats.
+So it’s pretty clear that sandboxes have limitations that the bad guys are capitalizing on.
+The good news is that ReversingLabs' next-gen binary analysis can be your secret weapon to defend against advanced malware threats.
 Here are a few reasons why:

-1. Effortlessly handle high volumes of files, including large, complex file structures
+1. Effortlessly handle high volumes of files, including large, complex files

-ReversingLabs' AI-driven, binary analysis uncovers threats embedded at the deepest levels within files, without executing the file.
-Our proprietary, high-speed analysis engine fully deconstructs binaries in mere seconds, so high volumes of files can be expeditiously processed and classified.
+ReversingLabs' AI-driven, static binary analysis technology uncovers threats embedded at the deepest levels within files, without executing the file.
+Our high-speed analysis engine fully deconstructs and inspects binaries in only a few seconds, so high volumes of files can be expeditiously processed and classified.

 2. Evasion, what evasion?

-Since it’s pre-execution, there’s no getting around binary-level analysis.
-Sandbox evasion becomes a moot point.
-Our proprietary analysis engine removes all packing and obfuscation from binary files to expose all internal objects and their metadata.
+Since it’s pre-execution, sandbox evasion becomes a non-issue.
+Our proprietary analysis engine removes all packing and obfuscation from binary files to expose all internal objects and their metadata, regardless of file type or size.
+This metadata provides critical information, not available from other tools, for determining the intent and capabilities of a file.
 There's nowhere for malware to hide.
-The metadata provides critical information, not available from other tools, for determining the intent and capabilities of a file.

 3. We’ve got you covered

 With 4800 file formats supported, ReversingLabs enables organizations to expand analysis beyond executable content to bridge critical sandbox detection gaps and gain visibility to all unknown malware.
-Here’s a short list of what sandboxes typically do not cover:
+The list of file formats supported by ReversingLabs includes:

 - Flash (all)